 If you rule Starling out, your main options are:

 As we said, Monzo is the most similar to Starling and the one with the broadest range of features for day-to-day banking.
-However, you could also give N26 a chance – having launched recently, it will probably add new features in the coming months.
-It could also be a good shout if you’re interested in a premium option with more benefits (see our review of N26 You and N26 Metal for more on this).
+However, you could also give Revolut a shot.
+Revolut has a tonne of features and is constantly adding.
+Recently it’s opened up a trading option to buy and sell shares.
+It could also be a good shout if you’re interested in a premium option with more benefits (see our review of Revolut Premium).

 Cards like Starling for travelling